The Ultimate Security Seal Guide

 Many still refer to all seals as Security Seals.
 It is a simple and accepted generic classification.
 It helps in common language to distinguish this type from seals used for other purposes not related to security and tampering. (ie o-ring seals and the like)

-New ISO-17712 standards for seals use three specific classifications, according to strength.
+ISO-17712 standards for seals use three specific classifications, according to strength.
+They are:

-All light duty seals that can be removed by hand or with basic tools such as shears or common household cutters.
+Indicative seals include all light duty seals that can be removed by hand or with basic tools such as shears or common household cutters.
 Indicative seals are the most used and found in the most applications.
-These include almost any closure, like totes, bags, wheel carts, ballot boxes etc. Also on stationary closures such as utility meters, valves, cabinets, lockers, bins, and cages.
+These include almost any closure, like totes, bags, wheel carts, ballot boxes etc. This also applies to stationary closures such as utility meters, valves, cabinets, lockers, bins, and cages.

-This term is now applied to barrier seals that are the strongest and most difficult to cut open.
+High security seals is a term now applied to barrier seals that are the strongest and most difficult to cut open.
 Larger and stronger tools are needed to cut them open.
 The standard testing for this category requires resistance to specific levels of pull, bending and crushing.

 Refer to the standards of ISO-17712 and C-TPAT for more on this.